 The tool is easy to build yourself.
 It consists of a 6mm threaded wire with an attachment for the bulkhead and an aluminium profile to pull the bulkhead into the fuselage.
 To help measure the angle of the bulkhead in relation to the wing I use these cheap “incline meters” that you can buy through the internet.

 I then remove the bulkhead and rod again and using a dremel with cutting disc cut off the nose of the glider, taking care that I cut off a bit (2-3mm) less than where I placed the markings on the fuselage earlier.
 Using rotary file on my dremel I sand down the inside of the fuselage where the bulkhead will be installed.
-Note that if you have a nose that’s not round you may want to sand down a bit more so that it becomes a bit flexible and you can push it into a round shape with a bit of force.
+Note that if you have a nose that’s not round, or part of the nose has more layers of glass, you may want to sand down a bit more so that it becomes a bit flexible and you can push it into a round shape with a bit of force.

 Now place the bulkhead on the carbon rod again and place it into the fuselage and check the downward angle and center position.
 Pull the bulkhead into the fuselage by carefully tightening the aluminium profile (see picture below), while making sure that you keep the required downward angle.
 You can place a wire between the nose and top or tail of the plane to ensure that it’s centered.